-It seems there are as many different variations of business auto as there are business vehicles on the road, but we can break down categories using a few simple metrics.
+It seems there are as many different options of Business Auto Insurance as there are business vehicles on the road, but we can break down the categories using a few simple metrics.

-The first break down is whether we are talking about private passenger vehicles or trucks.
+The first consideration is whether we are talking about private passenger vehicles or trucks.
 Regular cars used in business are one category.
 Trucks are then categorized by weight:

-The "use" classification of the vehicle is another factor that recognizes how the vehicle is used during the day, such as whether a vehicle is on the road all day, or just parked in a yard or job site.
-There are three categories
+The "use" classification of the vehicle is another factor that recognizes how the vehicle is used during the day, such as whether it's on the road or sitting in a parking lot or on a job site.
+There are three categories here:

-Another broad category is the "territory".
-Or where you are located.
-This factor reflects the relationship between road density and accident frequency.
+Another factor considered in determining rate is the "territory," This factor reflects the relationship between road density and accident frequency.
 Urban territories have higher rates because there are more vehicles on the road than in suburban or rural areas.
 This category considers the "garaging" location, that is where the vehicle spends the night, as its primary reference point.
-A corollary to territory is the number of miles, the radius driven from the main garaging location, with under 50 mile radius being the smallest, 50-250 the next area, and over 250 mile radius for longer distance driving.
+A corollary to territory is the radius driven from the main garaging location, with an under 50 mile radius being the smallest, 50-250 the next area, and an over 250 mile radius for longer distance driving.

-When a company owns five or more vehicles they are insured as a "fleet".
-This typically will cost less to insure than five cars from five different companies because experience develops a better predictive credibility.
-Greater predictability, used by projecting past losses into the future, is a tool underwriters use to projecting future losses.
-That's why with fleets programs especially, we encourage driver and vehicle safety programs to reduce claims frequency, to keep the cost of future vehicle insurance low.
+When a company owns five or more vehicles they are insured as a "fleet."
+A fleet will cost less to insure than five cars written with five different companies because experience develops a better predictive credibility.
+Greater predictability, used by projecting past losses into the future, is a tool underwriters use to predict future losses.
+With fleets programs especially, we encourage driver and vehicle safety programs to reduce claims frequency, inherently keeping future insurance costs down.

-One exception on the most common structure of insurance is for liability.
+One exception to the structure of a business automobile insurance policy is with liability.
 This refers to your legal obligation to other drivers if you are at fault in an accident.
 The personal auto policy breaks down different amounts for when you damage someone else's property (like their car) versus when you injure someone (bodily injury).
 Rather than have separate amounts for each of these, a commercial policy usually provides a single limit of insurance for any kind of liability.
 The most common combined single limit amount is $1 million.

-Similar to personal auto insurance with commercial vehicles you have the option of ensuring them for damage to the vehicles themselves, whether you're at fault or not.
-Thus, collision and comprehensive coverage, (everything other than collision, including theft or vandalism), are available just like a personal policy.
-This remains optional for commercial vehicles, subject to financing requirements by a bank or other financing entity, which will often require coverage for damage to the asset they are financing.
+Similar to Personal Auto insurance, with commercial vehicles you have the option of ensuring them for damage to the vehicles themselves, whether you're at fault or not.
+Thus, collision and comprehensive coverage (everything other than collision, including theft or vandalism) are available for purchase, and whether your opt to include this on your policy or not is still dictated in part by any financing entity that often requires this coverage.

-A Business Auto will also include coverage for employees or others when someone else is at fault, but has no insurance, as well as optional coverage for medical benefits that are needed because of an accident..
+A Business Auto policy will also include coverage for employees or others when someone else is at fault but has no insurance, as well as optional coverage for medical benefits that are needed in the event of an accident..